sanic-org/sanic-guide/src/en/guide/how-to/orm.md

 ## SQLAlchemy

-Yeah, as you see, [SQLAlchemy 1.4](https://docs.sqlalchemy.org/en/14/changelog/changelog_14.html) has native support for asyncio, Sanic finally can play happily with sqlalchemy.
+Because [SQLAlchemy 1.4](https://docs.sqlalchemy.org/en/14/changelog/changelog_14.html) has native support for asyncio, Sanic finally work well with sqlalchemy.

 ---:1

 ### Dependencies

-First of all, we need to install dependencies.
-In the past, the dependencies we installed were `sqlalchemy` and `pymysql`, but now we need `sqlalchemy' and `aiomysql`.
+First of all, we need to install the required dependencies.
+In the past, the dependencies installed were `sqlalchemy` and `pymysql`, but now`sqlalchemy' and `aiomysql` are needed.

 :--:1